zjkal/time-helper/README_EN.md

 > **Special Notes**: All time-related methods can accept time in any format or timestamp.
 However, please note that for dates in the format of m/d/y or d-m-y, if the separator is a slash (/), the American m/d/y format is used.
 If the separator is a hyphen (-) or a dot (.), the European d-m-y format is used.
 To avoid potential errors, it is recommended to use the YYYY-MM-DD format or other formats as much as possible.

 ## 📃Changelog

+> v1.1.7 June 1, 2024
+> * 增加了计算两个日期相差秒数的方法diffSeconds()
+> * Added method diffMinutes() to calculate the difference in minutes between two dates.
+> * Added method diffHours() to calculate the difference in hours between two dates.
+> * Added modifyTimestamp() method to modify the specified time based on the date string.
+> * Streamline the code

 > v1.1.6 Apr 25, 2024
 > * Added method isYesterday() to determine if it is yesterday